 - An edge may have intermediate points called vertices that define its shape.

-- Faces (labeled “F” in the illustration below) are the 2-dimensional geometric primitives used to represent entities like blocks, counties, and voting districts.
+- Faces (labeled “F” in Figure 4.4.1, below) are the 2-dimensional geometric primitives used to represent entities like blocks, counties, and voting districts.
 A face is a polygon bounded by edges.

 - The directionality of an edge also allows left and right faces to be designated.
 Face F1 is on the left of edge E12 and face F2 is to the right.

-Until recently the geometric accuracy of the vector features encoded in TIGER were notoriously poor (see illustration below).
+Until recently, the geometric accuracy of the vector features encoded in TIGER was notoriously poor (see figure below).
 How poor?
 Through 2003, the TIGER/Line metadata stated that

 Starting in 2002, in preparation for the 2010 census, the Census Bureau commissioned a six-year, $200 million MAF/TIGER Accuracy Improvement Project (MTAIP).
 One objective of the effort was to use GPS to capture accurate geographic coordinates for every household in the MAF.
 Another objective was to improve the accuracy of TIGER's road/path features.
 The project aimed to adjust the geometry of street networks to align within 7.6 meters of street intersections observed in orthoimages or measured using GPS.
 The corrected streets are necessary not just for mapping, but for accurate geocoding.
 Because streets often form the boundaries of census areas, it is essential that accurate household locations are associated with accurate street networks.